-John is a Principal Environmental Engineer with Intel Corporation where he is currently working to increase effectiveness and efficiency of Environmental, Health and Safety programs.
+John was a Principal Environmental Engineer with Intel Corporation where he worked to increase effectiveness and efficiency of Environmental, Health and Safety programs.
 He was previously manager of Design for the Environment programs in new manufacturing technology development – to set and ensure new semiconductor manufacturing processes meet environmental performance targets and don’t cause environmental problems when transferred to high volume manufacturing factories.
 Previously at Intel, he developed the Pollution Prevention elements for the Pollution Prevention in Permitting Project (P4) – a collaboration between USEPA, the Oregon Department of Environmental Quality, and Intel to develop permits that promote pollution prevention, and has had responsibility for environmental compliance at manufacturing facilities and environmental design of new factories

 He has a Bachelor of Science degree in Chemical Engineering from University of Edinburgh, UK, and a Master of Science degree in Environmental Engineering from the California Institute of Technology.
 John and his wife, Janet, have two daughters and enjoy travel, bicycle riding and getting into the great outdoors.

 Rodney is a partner with Cascadia Law Group PLLC, a Northwest environmental law firm.
 He has worked on many of our region’s most important environmental issues for the past 25 years.
 He has also helped create and reform many of our existing environmental regulatory systems, including the Model Toxics Control Act, the Growth Management Act, and the Regulatory Reform Act.
 He most recently served on the Washington State Climate Action Team and on the Washington State Blue Ribbon Commission on Transportation.